marresaburke/tracking_Louisville_crime/READMe.md

 File Naming Convention: `Agency_SummarizationOfDataSet_YearRange.csv` This name system identifies the agency where the data came from, general information  the set contains and the time period.

 ### Instructions:
+1. Make a folder on your computer to store this repo.
-1. Clone the repo to your machine.
+2. Clone the repo to your machine in the folder you created in (1).
-2. Create a virtual environment and install the packages in the `requirements.txt`(instructions below).
+3. Create a virtual environment and install the packages in the `requirements.txt`(instructions below).
-3. Run the python file. `python3 youthcrimes.py`
+4. Run the python file. `python3 youthcrimes.py`

 ## Virtual Environment:
-1. After you've cloned the repository to your computer, navigate to your folder in git/Terminal.
+1. After you've cloned the repository to your computer, navigate to your folder in your Terminal.
 2. Create a virtual environment in the project folder. `python3 -m venv venv`
 3. Activate the virtual environment. `source venv/bin/activate`
 4. Install the required packages. `pip install -r requirements.txt`